provenance-io/cosmos-sdk/x/bank/spec/02_keepers.md

 The view keeper provides read-only access to account balances.
 The view keeper does not have balance alteration functionality.
 All balance lookups are `O(1)`.

-By default, the `LockedCoins` function only returns `UnvestedCoins`.
-Additional lookups can be injected using `AppendLockedCoinsGetter` and/or `PrependLockedCoinsGetter`.
-The `ClearLockedCoinsGetter` function clears all previously provided `GetLockedCoinsFn`s including `UnvestedCoins`.

 ```go
 // ViewKeeper defines a module interface that facilitates read only access to
 // account balances.